Singlish: Vowels

 Broadly speaking, there is a one-to-many mapping of Singlish vowel phonemes to British Received Pronunciation vowel phonemes, with a few exceptions (as discussed below, with regard to egg and peg).
 The following describes a typical system.
 There is generally no distinction between the non-close front monophthongs, so pet and pat are pronounced the same //pɛt//.

 At the acrolectal level, the merged vowel phonemes are distinguished to some extent.
-These speakers may make a distinction between the tense vowels //i, u// and the lax vowels //ɪ, ʊ// respectively.
+These speakers make a distinction between the tense vowels //i, u// and the lax vowels //ɪ, ʊ// respectively.
 Some speakers introduce elements from American English, such as pre-consonantal /[ɹ]/ (pronouncing the "r" in bird, port, etc.).
 This is caused by the popularity of American TV programming.
-Current estimates are that about 20 per cent of university undergraduates sometimes use this American-style pre-consonantal /[ɹ]/ when reading a passage.
+In 2007, about 20 per cent of university undergraduates sometimes use this American-style pre-consonantal /[ɹ]/ when reading a passage.